We are a 501c3 nonprofit organization. Your contributions are tax deductible!

 We excavated a strip closest to the road and spread seeds from nationally renowned Ernst Seeds that included clover, zinnia, daisy, rudbeckia, coreopsis, aster, coneflower, cosmos and marigold.
 The seedlings required six weeks of hand watering get established.
 Behind the front row, mature goldenrod donated from the gardens of the Sherwood Recreation Center was planted.

-Left: Observe the hungry visitor feast at our complimentary buffet.
+Observe the hungry visitor feast at our complimentary buffet.

 Guerrilla Gardeners of Washington DC